harsh-sahni-projects/photo-gallery-ionic-app/README.md

 1. Click photo using Camera API of android/iOS/webcam.

-2. Save shoto and show the photos in the app itself.
+2. Save photo and show the photos in the app itself.

 3. Delete selected photos.